 Step Three: Open the Serial Monitor and set it to the correct Baud rate.
 To reset the ATtiny, bridge the reset pin to ground momentarily.
 When you see the connected message, enter an integer and count the flashes.

 That's all there is to it.
 I you don't have a USB UART cable, this is easily adaptable to communication with another Arduino with a USB port.
 See THIS post for code.
+If you want to see a practical application of serial communication on an ATtiny85, check out my serial sonar controller HERE.

 Hope this works for you all.
 As usual, if there are any questions, just let me know.